jxandercrawford/PyDestinationsUS/README.md

 A simple ETL project inspired from the original [DestinationsUS](https://github.com/jxandercrawford/DestinationsUS).
 This is an implmentation is Python.

+The conda enviroment for this project can be found in (/resouces/enviroment/enviroment.yml)[/resouces/enviroment/enviroment.yml].
+Please create thie enviroment before running with `conda env create -f environment. yml`.
+Then activate it with `conda activate destinations`.
+For more information on conda enviroments please visit (conda's documentation)[https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html].

 ### Usage
 ```
 usage: run.py [-h] -y YEAR -m MONTH [-n NUMBER]